HenrySze/CSci-39542-Project/index.md

 ![Lung Logo](https://nddmed.com/_Resources/Persistent/999d87c888206d2cdba2532539367ce3646670b2/lunghealthmatters_100-2508x1410-800x450.jpg)

 ### Introduction
-Inspired by the recent Cornavirus Pandemic as well as a rise in cases of lung illnesses, Lung Diagnostic helps to show all people the result of bad habits as well as the importance of keeping our lungs healthy
+Inspired by the recent Cornavirus Pandemic as well as a rise in cases of lung illnesses, Lung Diagnostic helps to show all people the result of bad habits as well as the importance of keeping our lungs healthy.
+This project utilizes a dataset sourced from Kaggle which displays a list of people who have lung cancer as well as information regarding whether or not they smoke cigarettes or suffer from anxiety.
+The underlying hypothesis is that people who habitually smoke are more prone to lung cancer.
+The tools used here was <Input Tools Here>.

 You can use the [editor on GitHub](https://github.com/HenrySze/CSci-39542-Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.